lmachens/diablo4.th.gl/README.md

 ## Roadmap

 - [x] Real-time player position tracking
-- [ ] iscovery of nodes for multiple characters
+- [x] Discovery of nodes for multiple characters
 - [ ] Customizable appearance, including icon sizes
 - [ ] Addition of more nodes such as World Bosses and Strongholds
 - [ ] And much more